diwan-kadir/FeatureSelector/README.md

 # FeatureSelector
 A custom feature selection program with various algorithms and their pipelined combination in an easy and descriptive way.

-Read Path:
+Read Path:__
-\nA function to read the path of the CSV file given
+A function to read the path of the CSV file given
 ```py
  >>> import FeatureSelector as fs
  >>> X,y = fs.read_path('D:\Internship\dataset.csv')